lvjiawei333/ClevoFanControl/README.md

 [简体中文](README_zh_cn.md)

-# This English version of this article is still under construction

 # ClevoFanControl

 Clevo laptop fan control utility

-**Modifying Hardware is risky, the Author is not responsible for any damage caused by this software!**
+**Modifying Hardware is risky, the Author is not responsible for any damage that may occur.
+Please read the feature description before proceeding!**

-If you meet bugs while using this software, feel free to open an [Issue](https://github.com/elight2/ClevoFanControl/issues)
+If you encounter bugs dring use, feel free to open an [Issue](https://github.com/elight2/ClevoFanControl/issues)

 ## Usage

-**For detailed instructions on how to use, see [Feature Introduction](#Feature-Introduction)**
+**For detailed information, see [Feature Introduction](#Feature-Introduction)**

 ### Windows

-1. Download the [latest release](https://github.com/elight2/ClevoFanControl/releases/latest) for Windows and extract the zip file
+1. Download and extract the [latest release](https://github.com/elight2/ClevoFanControl/releases/latest) for Windows
 2. Run `ClevoFanControl-gui` as Administrator

 ### Linux

-1. Download the [latest release](https://github.com/elight2/ClevoFanControl/releases/latest) for Windows and extract the tar file
+1. Download and extract the [latest release](https://github.com/elight2/ClevoFanControl/releases/latest) for Linux
 2. Make sure that the lib files of Qt6 are installed on your os, or instead, you can set environment variables to make the program load your Qt6 `.so` files
 3. Run `cfc-launcher.sh` as root